 - Suitcase Fusion 6 (v17) uninstaller

-Once the old version has been removed, you can install the new version of Suitcase Fusion.
-Suitcase Fusion will recreate any cloud libraries when you log in to the new version.
+Once the old version has been removed, you can install the Connect Fonts desktop application.
+Connect Fonts will recreate any cloud libraries when you log in to the new version.

 Recreating your font vault by hand

-Drag your "All Suitcase Fusion Fonts" folder onto your Font Library to have Suitcase Fusion add the fonts the library.
+Drag your "All Suitcase Fusion Fonts" folder onto your Font Library to have the Connect Fonts desktop application add the fonts the library.
 Once you have added the fonts, you can remove the "All Suitcase Fusion Fonts" set without removing the fonts from the font vault.

 Open the "Suitcase Fusion Sets" folder and drag the set folders onto your Font Library.
-Suitcase Fusion will create sets with the same name as the folders, and add the fonts to their respective sets.
+The Connect Fonts desktop application will create sets with the same name as the folders, and add the fonts to their respective sets.